 This year, as last, we have taken “creating new morals in a new era” as the common theme for our research activities, and while keeping a close eye on the changing conditions of the times in which we live, we are adopting a cross-disciplinary approach to discover a better path for human individuals, societies, and civilizations through the discovery of new morals in our new era.
 We will continue to disseminate the results of our research activities in “Studies in Moralogy”, our academic journal which we publish twice a year, as well as in a variety of academic books and other journals as well as the website of our research center.

 The center will continue to advance professional research into moralogy, as well as into ethics and morals in general, by drawing on the fruits of our researchers’ findings in their individual areas of expertise.
-At the same time, we intend to strengthen further our cooperation with the Institute of Moralogy’s education department, and thereby contribute to the enrichment and development of lifelong learning activities based on moralogy.
+At the same time, we intend to strengthen further our cooperation with the Moralogy Foundation’s education department, and thereby contribute to the enrichment and development of lifelong learning activities based on moralogy.
 We greatly appreciate your continued support for the center.

 April 24th, 2020

 Director, The Research Center for Moral Science,